TorosErcan/Home-siem-lab/dosc/lab-setup.md

 Opened a Netplan file "sudo nano /etc/netplan/00-installer-config.yaml" and "sudo netplan apply" set to static IP so its known exactly where target sends logs to, creating a relaible connection

+Couldnt connect to Wazuh SIEM:
+The IP we allocated for the wazuh server is within the internal network so only VMs on that netowrk can reach each other - the host machine sits outside of the network.
+So a host only adapter was needed for them to communicate and for the SIEM to be accessed from the host.